dineththilina/rag-agent-toolkit-rs/README.md

 ## Notes

 - Session memory is in-process (a `DashMap`).
 Restarting the server clears it.
-- The vector index persists to `vectors.json` and survives restarts.
+- The search index persists to `index.json` and survives restarts.
 Delete it (or change the documents / embedding model) to force a rebuild.
 - `config.toml` holds your API key in plaintext and is gitignored.
 Treat it like any local secrets file.